Subgradient-based Lavrentiev regularisation of monotone ill-posed problems: Introduction

 over~\(\X\).
-The first term guarantees that the minimisers~\({ u_\alpha }\) approximately solve~\eqref{eq:inverse-problem}, \({ \mathcal{R} \colon \X \to [0, \infty] }\) is a suitable lower semi-continuous and convex regularisation functional that encodes qualitative a~priori information about the solution, and~\({ \alpha > 0 }\)~is the so called regularisation parameter balancing the two terms.
+The first term guarantees that the minimisers~\({ u_\alpha^\delta }\) approximately solve~\eqref{eq:inverse-problem}, \({ \mathcal{R} \colon \X \to [0, \infty] }\) is a suitable lower-semicontinuous and convex regularisation functional that encodes qualitative a~priori information about the solution, and \({ \alpha > 0 }\) is the regularisation parameter balancing the two terms.

-One classical example of ill-posed inverse problems is the solution of (linear) Volterra equations of the first kind (see~\cite{Gro84}).
-Here we are given some real-valued, time-dependent function~\({ f \in \textnormal{L}^2(0, T) }\) supported on an interval~\({ [0, T] }\), and a linear Volterra operator
+One classical example of ill-posed inverse problems is the solution of linear Volterra equations of the first kind~\autocite{Gro84}.
+Here we are given some real-valued, time-dependent function~\({ f^\dagger \in \textnormal{L}^2(0, T) }\) supported on an interval~\({ [0, T] }\), and a linear Volterra operator